This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-In most cases the nerves simply get stretched too far, but don’t tear.
-In some instances, though, the stretching is enough to tear the nerves.
-In the worst situations the nerves are completely separated from the spinal cord.
+In the worst situations, the nerves separate completely from the spinal cord.
 This is very painful and debilitating.
-Moderate to severe injuries are likely to require surgery, and even then will probably not fully heal.
+Moderate to severe injuries are likely to require surgery and, even then, will probably not fully heal.

 Finding an Erb’s Palsy Lawyer

-Your lawyer should be able to show proof that he or she has won compensation for similar clients in the past and that those clients were satisfied with their work.
+Your lawyer should be able to show proof that they have won compensation for similar clients in the past and that those clients were satisfied with their work.